Fredric

 Glasses unlike any you have ever worn.
 NeuView Glasses

 are lateralized glasses.
 What does that mean?
-It simply means that
+It simply means

-extreme right or left visual field.
+his extreme right or left visual field.
 This is accomplished by

 raising the right or left windows.
 This simple act initiates a

-profound and positive neurological event: namely, the stimulation
+profound and positive neurological event: namely, the

-light source.
+opposite the light source.

 WHAT DO THEY DO?

-NeuView Glasses enhance our ability to be "whole brain"
+NeuView Glasses enhance our ability to be "whole

-world, cognitively, emotionally, and even somatically, from both
+experience our world, cognitively, emotionally, and even

-our right- brain and our left-brain.
-Often this view will be
+somatically, from both our right- brain and our left-brain.

-experienced as dramatically different from one side to the other.
+from one side to the other.
+One individual who experienced

-One individual who experienced himself as "a samurai warrior with
+himself as "a samurai warrior with my sword at the ready" on one

-my sword at the ready" on one side, was amazed and comforted by
+side, was amazed and comforted by experiencing himself as "a

-experiencing himself as "a shepherd tending my flock" on the other
+shepherd tending my flock" on the other side.
+Now, with Neuview

-side.
-Now, with Neuview Glasses, the "right-brain person" has the
+Glasses, the "right-brain person" has the opportunity to

-the integration of knowledge and experience heretofore unavailable
+integration of knowledge and experience heretofore unavailable

 in our singular view of ourselves.

-However, it is our ability to shift back and forth between the two
+However, it is our ability to shift back and forth between the

+view.
 NeuView Glasses enhance our sense of well-being.

 While using the glasses many people have the positive experience

-of "being more in touch with their feelings" for others it can be
+of "being more in touch with their feelings" for others it can

-order where heretofore there was only chaos.
-In one such case, an
+can be experiencing order where heretofore there was only chaos.

-extremely anxious test taker who studied long and hard for the
+In one such case, an extremely anxious test taker who studied

-exam and yet couldn't see how he would pass, knew instantly that
+long and hard for the exam and yet couldn't see how he would

-he'd be fine and said, "I know the stuff" as he accessed that
+pass, knew instantly that he'd be fine and said, "I know the

-awareness held within his left brain.
-He did pass, he was right,
+stuff" as he accessed that awareness held within his left brain.

-he knew "the stuff."
+He did pass, he was right, he knew "the stuff."

 What do NeuView Glasses do?